lnx66/agents-for-openbb/README.md

 }
 ```

-## Response Schema
+## Responding to the OpenBB app

-Your custom copilot must respond to the OpenBB app's request using Server-Sent Events (SSEs).
+Your custom copilot must respond to the OpenBB app's request using a variety of Server-Sent Events (SSEs).

 The OpenBB app can process the following SSEs:

-- `copilotMessageChunk`: Used to return streamed copilot tokens (partial responses) back to the OpenBB app.
-These responses can be streamed as they are generated.
+- `copilotMessageChunk`: Used to return streamed copilot tokens (partial
+responses) back to the OpenBB app.
+These responses can be streamed as they are
+generated.
+- `copilotMessageArtifact`: Used to return an artifact to the OpenBB app as part
+of the Copilot's response.
+This allows your copilot to return tables, charts,
+and long-form text excerpts that will be rendered by the OpenBB app.
+Often
+interleaved the `copilotMessageChunk` SSEs.
+- `copilotCitationCollection`: Used to return a collection of citations back to the OpenBB app.
+This is useful for returning structured data, such as a list of news articles, research reports, or other sources that were used to generate the Copilot's response.
+This should be returned after the `copilotMessageChunk` SSEs have finished streaming.
-- `copilotFunctionCall`: Used to request data (e.g., widget data) or perform a specific function.
-This instructs the OpenBB app to take further action on the client's side.
-This is only necessary if you're planning on implementing function calling in your custom copilot.
+- `copilotFunctionCall`: Used to request data (e.g., widget data) or perform a
+specific function.
+This instructs the OpenBB app to take further action on the
+client's side.
+This is only necessary if you're planning on implementing
+function calling in your custom copilot.
+- `copilotStatusUpdate`: Used to send status updates or "reasoning steps" back to
+the OpenBB app.
+These are user-friendly "updates" that are displayed in the
+copilot window of the OpenBB app, and are useful for informing the user about what your custom copilot is doing under-the-hood.
+- `copilot

 #### `copilotMessageChunk`
 The message chunk SSE has the following format: